How We Can Help!

-These questions are here to help you understand how I work and what you can expect, so you can decide whether this support feels right for you.
+These questions are here to help you understand how we work and what you can expect, so you can decide whether this support feels right for you.

 My approach combines therapeutic care with clear, practical guidance to help you feel calmer, clearer, and more in control.

-I provide one-to-one communication guidance, therapeutic support, and practical strategies for parents who are co-parenting with an abusive, high-conflict, or controlling ex-partner.
+I provide one-to-one support for parents navigating co-parenting with a high-conflict, abusive, or controlling ex-partner.

 -